 After earning her Bachelor of Arts degree in English from Union University, Kacy Coble changed her career path to pursue justice through law and attended the Cecil C. Humphreys School of Law at the University of Memphis.
 After law school, Ms. Coble built a strong track record of accomplishment at various law firms in Texas and California but eventually sought out opportunities to return to Memphis because she believes in the city’s potential and its people.
 Her passion for justice continued as she worked within organizations like Stand for Children, the Fair Housing Center and The Office of the Advocate for the Non-Custodial Parent.
 In addition, Ms. Coble spent several years representing undocumented immigrants before the Executive Office for Immigration Review.
 She currently practices labor and employment litigation and HR compliance.
 Ms. Coble strongly supports the mission of Believe Memphis Academy and welcomes the opportunity to contribute to the success of the school.

-Managing Director, Instructional Coaching, Teach For America - Memphis
+Director, Leadership Coach, Teach For America - Memphis

 A graduate of Capella and Drury Universities with a Master of Science in K-12 Education and an English/History dual major Bachelor of Arts respectively, Ms. Cole began her education career in Memphis as a teacher at Fairley Senior High School.
 Ms. Cole’s students far outpaced the district, with 86 percent achieving proficiency or advanced ratings on the state exam.
 From there she transitioned to teaching English and Advanced Placement courses at Memphis Academy of Science and Engineering (MASE).
 While looping up with her students each year, her students’ performance outcomes once again were exemplary, with 98 percent of her students scoring proficient or advanced on the state assessment and the highest number of students at her school to score between a 3 and 4 on the Advanced Placement tests.
 After seeing her students of four years graduate from MASE, she then joined the founding team of New Consortium of Law and Business as an associate executive director and master teacher where she spear-headed the culture and academics of the school.
 Ms. Cole joined Teach For America as a manager, teacher leadership development before assuming her current role as managing director of instructional coaching for over 150 first-year teachers across the city.
 She regularly works with the senior leadership team of TFA-Memphis in developing strategic plans and setting vision for the corps member classrooms, Memphis region, and the national TFA organization.
 Ms. Cole has a passion for serving the children of Memphis and joins Believe Memphis Academy with a shared dedication to raise the bar for excellence in education for students and families across the city.